Subspace Clustering through Sub-Clusters: Introduction

 Recently, there have been two methods that increase the scalability of sparse subspace clustering.
-In \cite{Peng2015:SRSC_full} clusters a random subsample of the data and then uses this clustering to classify or label the out-of-sample data points.
-This method scales well when the random subsample is small, however a great deal of information is discarded as only the information in the subset is used.
-In \cite{you2016divide} a divide and conquer strategy is used for SSC---the data set is split into several small subsets on which SSC is run, and clustering results are merged.
-This method cannot reduce the computational complexity of the SSC by an order of magnitude so is limited in its ability to scale to large data.
+The SSSC algorithm and its varieties \citep{Peng2015:SRSC_full} clusters a random subset of the whole dataset and then uses this clustering to classify or label the out-of-sample data points.
+This method scales well when the random subset is small, however a great deal of information is discarded as only the information in the subset is used.
+In \cite{you2016divide} a divide and conquer strategy is used for SSC---the dataset is split into several small subsets on which SSC is run, and clustering results are merged.
+This method cannot reduce the computational complexity of the SSC by an order of magnitude so is limited in its ability to scale to large dataset.